We all have a story–including God. . . .

 Sacrificial Serving and Giving

 We believe that a member’s growth will be limited as long as he or she is only an absorber of the ministry of others.
-Dynamic growth in Christ really happens when we following him in sacrificial service and giving.
+Dynamic growth in Christ really happens when we follow him in sacrificial serving and giving.
 We encourage each member to find at least one regular role of service within our church.
 Plus, we believe that God deserves our trust with regard to money, so we encourage each member to give faithfully to our ministry.
 The fact is that our church would not exist without the voluntary serving and giving of our members, but the greater fact is that God is trustworthy with our time and resources.
 (2 Cor 9:6-8)

 We believe that the church is called by Christ to do its best to be a fellowship of truly born again people.
 Though it is impossible to see the heart, Christ has commissioned the local church to exercise discernment on the basis of beliefs and behaviors.
 A person should take healthy membership status seriously in his or her life because the affirmation of a biblical church is an important aspect of being personally identified as an authentic believer.